Can't Hold Us: Usage in the media

 On March 17, 2014 Season 2 Episode 3 of the A&E TV show Bates Motel, "Can't Hold Us" was featured in a scene as music in the background.

 On December 13, 2014 Season 11 player Fleur East sang the song at The X Factor final.

 In 2014, the song was also used in the comedy film Horrible Bosses 2.

 The song was also used in the third trailer of Ice Age: Collision Course.

 The song was used in season 5, episode 12 of 90210, when Liam was fighting in the gym.

 The song is also used in the 2016 film Middle School: The Worst Years of My Life.

 The song was also used for Canada, Mexico and United States' Joint Bid for the 2026 FIFA World Cup.

 The song is used as the theme song for the Brodozer monster truck on the Monster Jam circuit.

+Macklemore performed the song during MLS Cup 2019, which was held at CenturyLink Field.